z1945999/QR-Code-App/README.md

 # QR-Code-App
 Android app that scans different code types and displays the content.
+The app also gives access to a grid list of all codes (in QR Format and QR Content) that were scanned.

 # activity-main.xml